Margaret Lanzetta

 Margaret Lanzetta (born April 1, 1957) is an American artist who uses abstract & culturally-significant patterns to explore postmodern conditions of fragmentation, migration, and cultural hybridity.
 Lanzetta engages with a variety of mediums including painting, silkscreen, digital photography and ceramics.

 Lanzetta's works are represented in the public collections of the Museum of Modern Art, New York; the British Museum, the Victoria and Albert Museum, London; the Yale University Art Gallery; the Harvard Art Museums; the New York Public Library Print Collection; and the Hallmark Art Collection.

 Education

-Lanzetta was born in Waterbury, Connecticut in 1957 and received a BA in Fine Arts in 1979 from the College of the Holy Cross.
-In 1981, she attended the Skowhegan School of Painting and Sculpture in Maine.
-Lanzetta received an MFA in 1989 from the School of Visual Arts, New York.
+Lanzetta was born in Waterbury, Connecticut in 1957.
+She graduated from the College of the Holy Cross with a B.A. in fine arts in 1979.
+In 1981, she attended the Skowhegan School of Painting and Sculpture in Maine, then an M.F.A. in 1989 from the School of Visual Arts.
 In 1989–90, Lanzetta received a Fulbright-Hays Award to study at the Kunstakademie Düsseldorf in the class of Tony Cragg.
 Lanzetta has cited Ronald Bladen, Ursula von Rydingsvard, and Judy Pfaff as important influences.

 Career

-Lanzetta’s work embodies an innovative marriage of digital technology with traditional painting and printmaking.
+Lanzetta’s work uses of digital technology with traditional painting and printmaking.
 Manipulated, fragmented patterns, often rendered in industrial or printer’s saturated colors are silkscreened or hand stenciled on canvas or textiles.